worldnuqumoritytransporters/wntcore/styleguide.md

 # Style Guide

-This document defines the code style rules for all byteball projects, i.e. all projects under https://github.com/byteball, not just this repo byteballcore.
+This document defines the code style rules for all wnt projects, i.e. all projects under https://github.com/worldnuqumoritytransporters, not just this repo wntcore.

 ## General principle